-• The U.S. has a network of legal attachés in a number of EU Member States.
-They are ideally placed to share their expertise with EU practitioners face-to-face, by video link, or using other modern technological tools such as webinars, on a wide range of subjects including those particularly identified by EU Member States as causing the greatest problems such as asset recovery, the U.S. principle of "probable cause", the obtaining of electronic evidence and freedom of speech requirements.
-By 30 June 2018, all LMs or SPOCs should have taken part in sessions at which best practice is shared on these subject areas.
+- The U.S. has its own network of LMs in a number of EU Member States.
+They are ideally placed to share their expertise with EU practitioners on a wide range of subjects including those particularly identified by EU Member States as causing the greatest problems such as asset recovery, the U.S. principle of "probable cause", the obtaining of electronic evidence and freedom of speech requirements. - The U.S. and EU Member States should explore using modern communication technology to share good practice, including video link and webinars.
+By 30 June 2018, the U.S. and the EU Member States should aim to offer to all LMs or SPOCs sessions at which best practice is shared on these subject areas.
+Participation in these sessions should also be offered to other MLA practitioners who wish to attend.

-II.
-Use of Technology9
+2. Use of Technology 12

-EU Member States stress the need to improve the time taken for requests to be executed.
-However, in many cases, requests are sent in hard copy, meaning that the fastest and most modern means of communication are not being harnessed to increase efficiency.
+Both the U.S. and EU Member States stress the need to improve the time taken for requests to be executed.
+However, in some cases, certain EU Member State requests are sent in hard copy, meaning that the fastest and most modern means of communication are not always used to increase efficiency.

-- It is recommended that there be close liaison at a technical level to ensure that those electronic channels of transmission are secure to maintain the confidentiality and security of criminal investigations and proceedings as well as the exchange of data.
-One source of delay would be removed if requests and evidence gathered were transmitted more swiftly using modern electronic means.
-This is particularly important with time-critical requests such as those seeking the freezing of assets or the securing of electronic evidence.
-Secure email is one example.
+- One source of delay would be removed if requests and evidence gathered were transmitted more swiftly using modern electronic means.
+This is particularly important with timecritical requests such as those seeking the freezing of assets or the securing of electronic evidence.
+Email is one example.
 This would have the benefit of cutting unnecessary delay at the beginning and end of the MLA process. - It is recommended that, in cases where the parties involved in a request require close liaison, consideration be given to holding virtual meetings via video conferencing, thus establishing face-to-face communication.

-9 Addresses priorities 1, 4, 5 and 6
+Addresses priorities 1, 3, 5 and 6.

-III.
-Joint Investigation Teams10
+3. Joint Investigation Teams13